 But let’s start with a nod to the official guidelines on safe levels of caffeine during pregnancy: the NHS advises no more than 200mg a day – roughly two cups of instant coffee.

 Tea is a good alternative to coffee, as it has less caffeine.
 Yet, even green and white teas have some caffeine, contrary to common belief.
 To remain totally caffeine-free you need to think about herbal infusions.
 If you want to get more information on caffeine, coffee and pregnancy from those in the know then this article from momlovesbest is a good informative read.

-So if you like tea and want a hot drink that can be prepared the same way and without the calories of hot chocolate and malt drinks, I would recommend rooibos.
+However, if you like tea and want a hot drink that can be prepared the same way and without the calories of hot chocolate and malt drinks, I would recommend rooibos.

 Rooibos – a caffeine-free tea for pregnant women